-Vanguard was established and operates under the Agreement.
 Vanguard employs a supporting staff of management and administrative personnel needed to provide the requisite services to the funds and also furnishes the funds with necessary office space, furnishings, and equipment.

-Pursuant to an agreement between Vanguard and JP Morgan Chase Bank N.A.
-(JP Morgan), JP Morgan provides services for Vanguard Total International Stock Index Fund, Vanguard LifeStrategy Funds, and Vanguard STAR Fund.
+Pursuant to an agreement between Vanguard and JP Morgan Chase Bank, N.A.
+(JP Morgan), JP Morgan provides services for Vanguard Balanced Index Fund.
 These services include, but are not limited to: (i) the calculation of such funds' daily NAVs and (ii) the furnishing of financial reports.
 The fees paid to JP Morgan under this agreement are based on a combination of flat and asset based fees.
-During the fiscal years ended October 31, 2022, 2023, and 2024, JP Morgan had received fees from the Funds for administrative services rendered as follows:
+During the fiscal years ended December 31, 2022, 2023, and 2024, JPMorgan had received fees from the Funds for administrative services rendered as shown in the table below.